 - Ensure systems and services are updated and patched in accordance with industry/vendor recommendations

 - Verify if identity and access management (IAM) and role-based access control (RBAC) roles are assigned appropriately and not over-permissioned and there is no provision for permission escalation

 - Use security groups and firewall rules to limit access between services and virtual machines

 - Ensure that sensitive information is not written in clear text to any cloud storage services and encrypt data prior to storage

 - Verify user permissions for any cloud storage containing sensitive data and ensure that the rules represent only the users who require access to the storage

 - Ensure only the appropriate parties have access to key material for decryption purposes

 One Last Thought

 As a security vendor, we hear statements every day like, “Cloud doesn’t change anything from a security perspective because it’s all the same stuff, just in a different place” or “My cloud provider takes care of security.”
 In the rush to embrace cloud and its advantages, some security best practices have fallen by the wayside.
-Now’s the time to refocus on securing assets by working proactively with your cloud services provider and testing regularly.
-The last thing you want is to be included in those ever increasing cloud breach statistics.
+Now’s the time to refocus on securing assets by working proactively with your cloud services provider and cloud penetration testing regularly.
+The last thing you want is to be included in those ever-increasing cloud breach statistics.